wadester/wh_test_bash/README.md

 3)  License for ALL files is GPL, see LICENSE.

-4)  Please e-mail me with any updates, suggesions, etc.
+4)  Please e-mail me with any updates, suggestions, etc.

 5)  After running the scripts, run cleanup.sh to remove test files.